Kaworu Nagisa: Neon Genesis Evangelion

-Using his Angel abilities, Kaworu manages to manipulate and control the movements of Unit 02, in an attempt to enter the Terminal Dogma of the Nerv headquarters and get in touch with the angel Adam, supposedly guarded within the structure.
-Despite his anthropomorphic features, the young man proves to possess a series of anomalous abilities, including levitation and an AT Field, a powerful force field characteristic of Angels and Evangelions.
-Arriving at his destination, he discovers that Adam is not kept inside the base, but the second Angel Lilith is.
-At the sight of Lilith, Kaworu interrupts his attempt at contact and decides to preserve the Lilim's lineage, the humankind that descends from her, rather than causing their extinction, allowing himself to be killed by Eva-01 and Shinji.
+Using his Angel abilities, Kaworu manipulates the movements of Eva-02 to enter the Terminal Dogma of Nerv's headquarters and contact the angel Adam, who is supposedly being guarded within the structure.
+Despite his anthropomorphic features, he possesses several anomalous abilities, including levitation and an AT Field, a powerful forcefield that is characteristic of Angels and Evangelions.
+Upon arriving at his destination, he discovers that the second Angel Lilith is being kept inside the base rather than Adam.
+Upon seeing Lilith, he interrupts his attempt at contact and decides to preserve her lineage, which humankind is descended from, rather than cause their extinction.
+He allows himself to be killed by Eva-01 and Shinji to allow humanity to survive.

-In the ending film of the series, Neon Genesis Evangelion: The End of Evangelion (1997), the souls of all humanity unite into one collective consciousness, and during a process called Human Instrumentality, Shinji argues symbolically with Kaworu and Rei Ayanami.
-Akira Ishida said the Kaworu who appears in The End of Evangelion is not real, nor is he concretely present; during the feature film he and Rei say they represent the "hope that people will one day be able to understand each other".
-He also appears during the death of the Nerv commander, Gendo Ikari, along with Rei and Shinji's mother Yui Ikari.
+In the ending film of the series, Neon Genesis Evangelion: The End of Evangelion (1997), the souls of humanity unite into a collective consciousness, and during a process called Human Instrumentality, Shinji argues symbolically with Kaworu and Rei Ayanami.
+Akira Ishida said that the Kaworu who appears in The End of Evangelion is not real or concretely present; in the film, he and Rei say they represent the "hope that people will one day be able to understand each other".
+He also appears when Gendo Ikari dies, along with Rei and Shinji's mother Yui Ikari.